Skip to main content

 New Hampshire Privacy of School Records Laws

-Note: State laws are always subject to change or be overturned at any time through the decisions of higher courts and the enactment of newly signed legislation.
-While we strive to ensure the accuracy of these pages, you may also want to contact a New Hampshire education law attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws may change at any time through the enactment of new legislation, decisions made at higher courts, and other means.
+We strive to ensure the accuracy of the information on these pages, but you also may want to contact a New Hampshire education law attorney or conduct your own legal research to verify the state law(s) you are researching.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help